 Let’s find out.

-At first, the whole idea of having a warm cold brew sounds a bit controversial.
+At first, the whole idea of having a warm cold brew sounds a bit counter-intuitive.

 Nevertheless, we shouldn’t blindly disregard the possibility of having this type of drink hot.